gdesnoues/complete-line/README.md

 ## Command key

-Use `Ctrl+Shift+/` to complete the end of your active line with the character define in the configuration
+Use `Ctrl+Shift+:` to complete the end of your active line with the character define in the configuration

 if you want to repete a desired string, select it before use the command key